a-z-listing/a-z-listing/README.md

 ?>
 ```

-Any number of terms can be added to the `terms` [array](http://php.net/manual/en/language.types.array.php), including one or none.
+Any number of terms may be added to the `terms` [array](http://php.net/manual/en/language.types.array.php), including one or none.

 The argument to `the_a_z_listing()` is an [array](http://php.net/manual/en/language.types.array.php) and takes the same parameters as [WP_Query](https://codex.wordpress.org/Class_Reference/WP_Query)